-It’s a little hard to to pour a kettle for that long without burning yourself, so I do recommend that you use some sort of heat protecting gloves or thick oven mitts.
+It’s a little hard to to pour a kettle for that long without burning yourself, so I do recommend that you use some sort of heat protecting gloves or thick oven mitts when you do this.

-Then went back inside and didn’t even think about again for a while.
+Then I went back inside and didn’t even think about again for a while.

 This is how it looked after I had mostly swept up the ants from the second attempt, getting ready to do it for the 3rd time.

-I’m so glad that I found out about this non-toxic method to take care of the ant problem.
+I’m so glad that I found out about this non-toxic method to take care of the ant problem in my yard.

 ***My tips are first and foremost, to be careful not to burn yourself or others… this is one of those things that should be done when you don’t have little ones running around under foot.

-Here are five of my other posts that you may find helpful too(the pics are links):
+Here are five of my other posts that you may find helpful too:

-*Reposts: Please note that this idea/post was originally posted to this website on 06/12/2015, but it was in great need of a refresh so it now is more user friendly/shareable.
+*Reposts: Please note that this idea/post was originally posted to this website on 06/12/2015, but it was in great need of a refresh/update, so it now is more user friendly & shareable.